Josh Morgerman: Data collection and usage

 Morgerman collects atmospheric pressure with multiple Kestrel 4500s.
 The data he has collected has been utilized by the National Hurricane Center (NHC) in multiple instances to refine landfall intensities.
 2011's Hurricane Rina's landfall in the Yucatán Peninsula was adjusted in light of his observations.
 In conjunction with satellite intensity estimates, his measurement of 975 mbar within the eye of Hurricane Ernesto in 2012 was utilized to upgrade the hurricane's landfall intensity to Category 2.

 In 2014, Morgerman's measurement of 943.1 mbar within Hurricane Odile resulted in the landfall pressure being adjusted to 941 mbar from the operational estimate of 930 mbar.
 His observation of 937.8 mbar in 2015's Hurricane Patricia, in conjunction with two nearby automated measurements, assisted in more accurately analyzing the hurricane's strength at landfall.
 Meteorologists at the NHC concluded an approximate minimum pressure of 932 mbar, yielding estimated winds of 150 mph; this made Patricia the strongest Pacific hurricane on record to strike Mexico.
+The record was later surpassed by Hurricane Otis, which became the first Pacific hurricane on record to make landfall at Category 5 intensity, surpassing Hurricane Patricia accordingly.

 Morgerman provided the only observed over-land pressure with Hurricane Willa's Mexican landfall in 2018.
 He observed a value of 968 mbar, corroborating the NHC's landfall intensity of 115 mph.

 In 2016, Morgerman collaborated with meteorologist Andrew Hagen and Mexican researchers Erik Sereno Trabaldo and Jorge Abelardo González to reanalyze the 1959 Mexico hurricane, then considered to be the strongest landfalling hurricane on the Pacific coast of Mexico.
 Their analysis determined the storm to have been significantly weaker than originally estimated and resulted in its downgrade from a Category 5 to a Category 4.
 These revisions were later incorporated into the NHC's Hurricane Database.
 In 2017, Morgerman co-authored an academic paper published by the American Meteorological Society on the intensity of 2015's Hurricane Patricia.
 He provided in-situ data describing the structure of the storm and allowing for a more thorough analysis of its landfall.

 Tropical cyclone chases

-As of September 2022, he has chased 73 cyclones across Australia, East Asia, and North America.
-Of his successful core penetrations, five were Category 5 and ten were Category 4.
+As of November 2025, he has chased 91 cyclones across Australia, East Asia, and North America.
+Of his successful core penetrations, six were Category 5, 14 were Category 4, and 21 were Category 3.